Children and youth are our future. I have watched countless kids transition from toddler to elementary school, to high school, and beyond.

 The second is to provide a place for kids to hang out with other teenagers who share the same values and interests.

 When done well, an effective youth program not only attracts young people but it prepares these teens for life’s challenges, develops a heart to serve others, and transitions them into tithing church members.

 Effective youth programs have several things in common.

 7 Things Effective Youth Programs Have in Common

 1. Great Leadership

-Do this by identifying someone with the passion for youth, the drive to effectively influence and the commitment to meet the challenges of the role.
+Do this by finding someone with the passion for youth, the drive to effectively influence, and the commitment to meet the challenges of the role.

 Provide a mentor for this person to help them navigate the unique responsibilities that come with overseeing teenagers.

 Teenagers need help translating the world on a practical level.